crcinf/TinderJavaAPI/README.md

 Usage:

-1. Run java -jar Tinder.jar FACEBOOK_ACCESS_TOKEN FACEBOOK_USER_NAME lat lng
+1. Run java -jar Tinder.jar FACEBOOK_ACCESS_TOKEN FACEBOOK_USER_NAME lat lng or add the jar file to your project and call the methods.

 2. Enter your facebook access token and facebook user name.